decentralised-dataexchange/automated-data-agreements/docs/did-spec.md

 ## 1. Introduction

 This document proposes a new DID method that allows different objects in iGrant.io automated data agreements (ADA) specification to be treated as valid DIDs.
-Some of the functionalities available for DID subjects to perform once they own a DID are the following:
+The functionalities available for DID subjects to perform once they own a DID are the following:

 *   Sign Data Agreement (s)
 *   Authenticate and verify proof chain in Data Agreement VC